Prince Ghazi bin Muhammad: Visiting the Al-Aqsa Mosque

 On 28 February 2012, during a meeting for the Arab League in Doha, Qatar, Palestinian Authority President Mahmoud Abbas made a plea for Muslims to visit the Holy Al-Aqsa Mosque.
 On April 18, 2012, Prince Ghazi, accompanied by the Grand Mufti of Egypt Sheikh Ali Goma, broke what had been a 45-year taboo in some parts of the Islamic World (propagated notably by Al-Jazeera-based Sheikh Al-Qaradawi) and visited the Al-Aqsa Mosque in order to pray there and support the beleaguered Muslim community in Jerusalem.
 The visit was viewed as controversial in Egypt, but set off a change of public opinion in the Islamic World that continues to this day.

-During the trip to Jerusalem, the Prince and the Grand Mufti also visited the Church of the Holy Sepulcher.
+During the trip to Jerusalem, the Prince and the Grand Mufti also visited the Church of the Holy Sepulchre.
 This visit was much appreciated by the Christian community of Jerusalem.